10 min read

 User permissions that differ among users determine whether a person can electronically sign a task.

-See it all in action in the 3 min tutorial below.
+See it all in action in the 3 min tutorial: Watch the video.

 8. Automated reporting